 Kevorkian Gallery.
 The Museum’s Kevorkian Gallery, on the third floor, has for many years housed twelve ancient alabaster reliefs that came from Nimrud, a site now within the borders of modern Iraq.
 This long gallery was originally built with its floor slightly lower than the adjoining public spaces at either end, necessitating stairs as well as mechanical lifts to serve people with disabilities.
 To eliminate these disruptions, a new, sloped floor was built.
 The reliefs remained safely in place during construction.
 New railings, lighting, and signage were also installed.
 Architects for the project were Polshek Partnership.

 Contemporary Art Galleries.
-Despite the Museum’s large and growing collection of contemporary art, there had never been a permanent gallery devoted to this work.
-With new walls, flooring, and lighting, areas formerly devoted to art storage on the fourth floor were transformed in 2009 into a 3,000-square-foot gallery for the display of contemporary artworks, with rotating installations from the collection.
+Despite our large and growing collection of contemporary art, there had never been a permanent gallery devoted to this work.
+With new walls, flooring, and lighting, areas formerly devoted to art storage on the fourth floor were transformed in 2009 into a 6,000-square-foot gallery for the display of contemporary artworks, with rotating installations from the collection.
 (New art storage facilities are being constructed elsewhere in the building.)
 The construction expense was provided by private donations.
 The project was designed in-house by the Planning Department working with curators and the Design Department.

 Service Extension.
 The completion of the two-story service extension added 15,000 square feet of space to the Museum in a new structure set into the landscape along Washington Avenue.
-The extension houses significant mechanical equipment to provide climate control capacity for upcoming renovations and provides a new loading dock exclusively for the shipping of artworks.
-New offices and facilities for the handling and storage of art are also incorporated, as are major upgrades to electrical and communication systems.
+The extension houses significant mechanical equipment to provide climate control capacity for upcoming renovations and provides a loading dock exclusively for the shipping of artworks.
+Offices and facilities for the handling and storage of art are also incorporated, as are major upgrades to electrical and communication systems.
 The service building, which was funded by the City of New York and private donations, received LEED (Leadership in Energy and Environmental Design) Silver Certification in 2009.
 Architects for the project were EwingCole.

 The Brooklyn Museum is a publicly funded institution that receives operating and capital support from the City of New York through the Department of Cultural Affairs and the New York City Council.
 Additional support is provided by the Brooklyn Borough President.